lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # Simple Management Procotol for Firmware Upgrade

-The open-source Simple Management Protocol (SMP) was originally created for flashing the firmware on devices running Mynewt and Zephyr operating systems.
+The open-source Simple Management Protocol (SMP) was originally created for flashing firmware on devices running Mynewt and Zephyr operating systems.

 TODO